 and discussions with classmates.

-April 9.
-Each exam will be comprehensive, emphasizing recent material up to
+April 3.
+Each exam will be technically comprehensive but emphasizing recent material up to

 the most recent graded and returned homework assignment.

 The final exam will cover important topics of the whole course, emphasizing recent

 material somewhat.
 The final exam is 8:00-11:00 a.m., Friday, May

 Make-up exams will be given only for medical or other serious

 reasons, and arrangements should be initiated by you as soon as possible.

 You must work completely on your own during exams and

 quizzes.
 My exams are fair and similar to